argoproj/argoproj/community/membership.md

 - History of participation and leadership in the Argo project and user communities.
 - Demonstrated high standards for personal and professional conduct.
 - Leads should reflect and represent the diversity of the Argo Community
-- Sustained technical contributions to the subproject including driving significant new featuers.
+- Sustained technical contributions to the subproject including driving significant new features.

 ## Argoproj Ecosystem